1. Controller identity and scope

 - Withdraw consent: where processing is based on consent (e.g. analytics), you can withdraw consent at any time via the Cookie Preferences control or by contacting us.
 Withdrawal does not affect the lawfulness of processing before withdrawal.

-- Lodge a complaint: you have the right to lodge a complaint with a data protection supervisory authority.
-Our lead supervisory authority is the Agencia Española de Protección de Datos (AEPD), C/ Jorge Juan 6, 28001 Madrid, Spain (www.aepd.es).
+- Lodge a complaint: you have the right to lodge a complaint with the Agencia Española de Protección de Datos (AEPD), C/ Jorge Juan 6, 28001 Madrid, Spain (www.aepd.es), or another competent supervisory authority.

 You can submit privacy requests at privacy@keeptrusts.com.
 We may need to verify identity or organizational authority before completing a request.
 When Keeptrusts acts as a processor on behalf of an enterprise customer, requests regarding prompts, responses, files, or user activity records may need to be directed to that customer first.